VPG1/TaskTracker/README.md

 ./task-tracker add --name "cook dinner" --description "By products and cook dinner"

 # To update a task
-./task-tracker update 1 "Buy groceries and cook dinner"
+./task-tracker update 1 --description "Buy groceries and cook dinner"

 # To delete a task
 ./task-tracker delete 1